Midori(ãããĒ)

 A Programming Language

-Statically-typed programming language featuring algebraic data types, pattern matching, classes, and a powerful module system.
-Compiles to bytecode for the Midori Virtual Machine with garbage-collected memory management.
+Statically typed functional language featuring algebraic data types, exhaustive pattern matching, classes, and a strong module system.
+Compiles to bytecode for a stack-based Midori VM with per-VM garbage collection and shared async runtime handles.

 Key Features